myforce/opal/plugins/fax/fax_spandsp/ReadMe.txt

 to C:\PTLib_Plugins, or wherever you have set the PTPLUGINDIR environment variable.
 It should work in the smae directory as your application as well.

+Additional note: If with Visual Studio 2008 you get errors building libtiff, you may need to edit tiff-3.8.2\libtiff\tiffconf.h and disable JPEG_SUPPORT, LZW_SUPPORT, PIXARLOG_SUPPORT and ZIP_SUPPORT.

 Building on Linux